A brief history.

 In 2016, at two years sober, I quit my fancy 15-year corporate career in advertising to write, teach, speak, and [insert unknown].
 I have come to believe it is not only a privilege but a deep responsibility to live into our potential.
 This idea is the foundation of my flagship program, The Bigger Yes, a six-week course I created to locate, claim and devote yourself to your soul's deepest callings.
 It is my heart's work.

-My work has been published in Elephant Journal, The New York Post, Scary Mommy, and The Huffington Post, among others.
+My work has been published in Elephant Journal, The New York Post, Scary Mommy, and The Huffington Post and more.
+I've been featured on Megyn Kelly TODAY and speak regularly about women, drinking, addiction and motherhood.
 I live on the north shore of Boston with my daughter and am currently writing my first book.

 And a little more.